How to Break in a Baseball Glove (The Right Way)

 Why Do Baseball Gloves Need to be Broken In?

 One of the things that makes leather such a valuable and versatile material is its durability.
-But unused leather that has just come off the production line is often stiff as a rock, and the leather used by baseball glove manufacturers is no different.
+Unused leather that has just come off the production line is often stiff as a rock.
+The leather used by baseball glove manufacturers is no different.

 If you’ve ever tried to catch a ball with a brand new glove, you know exactly what we’re talking about.
 They’re near impossible to squeeze closed, and the ball bounces out like it was thrown against a brick wall.

-While gloves made from synthetic materials are designed to be game-ready off the shelf, gloves made from actual cowhide or steerhide need to be softened up.
+Synthetic gloves are ready to go right from the store, but cowhide or steerhide gloves need some softening up before game time.
 Depending on the grade of leather, the break-in period can take anywhere from days to weeks.

 That said, breaking in a real leather glove is worth the effort, as its form and function will far surpass what synthetic materials can offer.